 Introduction

-Recent research has shown that fMRI is capable of decoding some cognitive states (Mitchell et al., 2004)(Cabral, Silveira, & Figueiredo, 2012; Shinkareva et al., 2008)(Formisano, De Martino, Bonte, & Goebel, 2008)(Fan, Shen, & Davatzikos, 2006) [refs].
+Recent research has shown that fMRI is capable of decoding some cognitive states (Mitchell et al., 2004) such as the cognitive states associated with the perception of various types of objects (Cabral, Silveira, & Figueiredo, 2012; Shinkareva et al., 2008), what a person is saying and who is saying it (Formisano, De Martino, Bonte, & Goebel, 2008), and telling the truth or lying (Fan, Shen, & Davatzikos, 2006).
 The ability to decode cognitive states during training and therapy exercises could be invaluable for improving their efficacy.
-Virtual environments (VEs) are the most practical way to perform such exercises within the confines of an MRI scanner, and a number of virtual training and therapy environments already exist [refs](Gerardi, Rothbaum, Ressler, Heekin, & Rizzo, 2008; Gonçalves, Pedrozo, Coutinho, Figueira, & Ventura, 2012).
+Virtual environments (VEs) are the most practical way to perform such exercises within the confines of an MRI scanner, and a number of virtual training and therapy environments already exist (Gerardi, Rothbaum, Ressler, Heekin, & Rizzo, 2008; Gonçalves, Pedrozo, Coutinho, Figueira, & Ventura, 2012).
 However, these exercises are far from the controlled stimuli used in most fMRI experiments.
 During such natural tasks, we expect a variety of complex interactions between many regions of the brain.
-A goal of the work reported in this paper is to further development of computational analysis techniques that improve decoding accuracy of cognitive states in such an environment.
-Rather than focusing on a specific set of cognitive states, we look to develop a general approach to decoding task-specific states with high accuracy.

-The visual richness, the motion of the objects and viewer, and the real-time interaction with the virtual environment bring experiences to the subject much closer to those which shaped the evolution of our brains.
+A goal of the work reported in this paper is further development of computational analysis techniques that improve decoding accuracy of cognitive states in such an environment.
+Rather than focusing on a specific set of cognitive states, we look to develop a general approach to decoding task-relevant states with high accuracy.
+Additionally, the visual richness, the motion of the objects and viewer, and the real-time interaction with the virtual environment bring experiences to the subject much closer to those which shaped the evolution of our brains.
 It seems plausible then that using virtual environments can reveal how the brain functions under more realistic circumstances.
 Therefore, another goal of the work reported in this paper is to further development of analysis techniques that improve the interpretability of complex decoding algorithms for use in hypothesis driven experiments.